Recognition (family law): The Netherlands

 The requirement for the mother to consent can be overridden by a court only if the recogniser is the biological father, or the lifelong partner of the mother consented to an act that could have led to the birth of the child unless it would disrupt the relationship between the mother and the child, or it would not be in the best interests of the child.

 The act of recognising a child does not automatically grant legal guardianship, which must be applied for separately via court order.

 Since 2014, the act of recognition is also available to women who wish to be recognised as the mother of a child born to another women, such as if they are in a lesbian relationship.

 In 2012, over 90% of all children of unwed mothers were recognised before the first year of age.
 Of the children born in 2000, only 9% remained unrecognised in 2012.

-Denial of fatherhood

 Denial of fatherhood is possible only if the presumed father is not the biological father.
 The procedure can be initiated by the father, the mother or the child.